 Chapter 8, Section 803(A) of Board Rules requires all LPCs to obtain 6 clock hours in “diagnosis” under the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders each renewal period.
 As of July 18th, 2014, the Board clarified via a Board motion that “diagnosis” CEHs may be specific to the diagnosis, assessment, and treatment of a specific condition (e.g. “Treating PTSD”) or general CEHs in diagnosis, assessment, and treatment (e.g. “DSM-5 Overview”).

-The LPC Board would like to extend a warm welcome to our newest Board member—Mr. Earl Augustine, Jr.!
-Mr. Augustine is our new Member-at-Large and brings with him a wealth of knowledge and experience as a Private Investigator and former Police Lieutenant in Jefferson Parish, LA.
+The LPC Board would like to extend a warm welcome to our newest Board member—Mr. Earl Augustin, Jr.!
+Mr. Augustin is our new Member-at-Large and brings with him a wealth of knowledge and experience as a Private Investigator and former Police Lieutenant in Jefferson Parish, LA.
 Welcome, Earl!

-We are also sad to report the resignation of Mark Reynaud, LPC-S, LMFT-S after four years on the LPC Board and Marriage and Family Therapy Advisory Committee (MFTAC).
+We also wish to express our gratefulness to Mark Reynaud, LPC-S, LMFT-S for his four years of service to the LPC Board and Marriage and Family Therapy Advisory Committee (MFTAC).
 During his time on the Board, Mark served as Chair of the MFTAC and a member of the Disciplinary Committee.
-We are very grateful to Mark for his many contributions to the Board and to the MFTAC.
-Thank you, Mark!
+Thank you Mark for your many contributions to the Board and to the MFTAC.

 The LMFT Supervisor Orientation Course Video, Exam, and the MFTAC Supervisor Handbook are available on the Board website.
 Successful completion of this course is required by all LMFT Supervisors (LMFT-S) and LMFT Supervisor Candidates (LMFT-SC) before each LMFT Supervisor renewal period.
 Additionally, all newly privileged LMFT Supervisors and LMFT Supervisor Candidates are required to complete the course and pass the exam within